Darkyenus/wemi/README.md

 Things like `projectGroup` or `mainClass` above, are keys.
 Setting any of them is optional, most of them have sensible default values.
 There is more to them, check the [design documentation](docs/DESIGN.md).

-4. Now you have a build script that can compile and run Java and Kotlin projects.
+3. Now you have a build script that can compile and run Java and Kotlin projects.
 Add your sources to `<your-project-root>/src/main/java` and/or `<your-project-root>/src/main/kotlin`.
-Dependency on Kotlin's standard library is added by default (if you do not want that, add line `libraryDependencies set { emptyList() }`, or change the project's archetype to `wemi.Archetypes.JavaProject` if you don't want Kotlin at all).
+Dependency on Kotlin's standard library is added by default (if you do not want that, add line `libraryDependencies set { emptyList() }`, or change the project's archetype - `by project(wemi.Archetypes.JavaProject)` - if you don't want Kotlin at all).
-5. Run it!
+4. Run it!
 Open your shell with `bash`/`sh` support (sorry, `cmd.exe` won't do) and in your project's root directory, type `./wemi run`.
 This will compile the sources, with specified libraries on classpath, and run the specified main class.

 Running `./wemi` by itself will start an interactive session for your tasks.
-This is actually preferred, at least when developing, because the compile times are often much shorter.
+This is actually preferred, at least when developing, because compile times are often much shorter.
 Type `help` to see what you can do and feel free to experiment.

-Also check out examples in [test repositories](test%20repositories) and the [design document](docs/DESIGN.md) with detailed documentation of Wemi's inner workings.
+Check out examples in [test repositories](test-repositories) and the [design document](docs/DESIGN.md) with detailed documentation of Wemi's inner workings.

 ## Contributing & License